lundinc2/s2n-tls/docs/USAGE-GUIDE.md

 The VERSIONING.rst document contains more details about s2n's approach to versions and API changes.

+## API Reference

+s2n-tls uses [Doxygen](https://doxygen.nl/index.html) to document its public API.
+The latest s2n-tls documentation can be found on [GitHub pages](https://aws.github.io/s2n-tls/doxygen/).

+Documentation for older versions or branches of s2n-tls can be generated locally.
+To generate the documentation, install doxygen and run `doxygen docs/doxygen/Doxyfile`.
+The doxygen documentation can now be found at `docs/doxygen/output/html/index.html`.

+Doxygen can be installed via one of the following platform dependent commands.
+Alternatively, more instructions are available at the [Doxygen](https://doxygen.nl/download.html) webpage.

+This web page should be used in conjunction with this guide.

 ## Preprocessor macros

 s2n-tls defines five preprocessor macros that are used to determine what